MachSMT/MachSMT/README.md

 For timing analysis, please clone the [SMT-COMP's repository](https://github.com/SMT-COMP/smt-comp) in the root of the SMTZILLA repo, and decompress the timing analysis csv files.

 Running `smtzilla_build` will build models for all theories/tracks.
-However this can be narrowed to theories/tracks of interest by running it as `smtzilla_build --theory THEORY --track TRACK`
+However this can be narrowed to theories/tracks of interest by running it as `smtzilla_build --theory THEORY --track TRACK`.

+The SMTZILLA pipeline allows for custom regression algorithms to be used, and can be easily deployed of they follow the scikit style.
+To modify, see `smtzilla/model_maker.py`.

+Further, the SMTZILLA pipeline strongly encourages the use of community features and can easily be added with minimal lines of code.
+For more, see `smtzilla/extra_features.py`.